Prussia/playSpring/README.md

 # playSpring
-Personal Project to practice and record the samples on Spring Framework SpringBoot
+Personal Project to practice and record the esamples on Springboot and AngularJS With serveral tools such as maven, npm, bower and gulp